Topology and Geometry Seminar

 Speaker: Matt Alexander

-December 12: Connections and curvature
+To be scheduled: Connections and curvature

 Speaker: Francis Bischoff